machal/cssmine-content/zmeny-6.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we choose to leave out browsers that have minimal usage, we can drop `-moz`,
+If we choose to leave out browsers that have minimal usage, we can drop the
-`-o` and sometimes even `-ms` prefixes.
-However, it is reasonable to generate
+`-moz`, `-o` and sometimes even `-ms` prefixes.
+The bottom line is that it is
-these vendor prefixes automatically, using a tool meant just for that.
+reasonable to generate these vendor prefixes automatically, using a tool meant
+just for that.

 To avoid declaring all properties manually, in the past we used CSS preprocessor
 libraries such as LESShat or Compass.
+Not any more.
+Keep reading!

 Autoprefixer
 ------------

-This problem has nowdays a rather elegant solution - an Autoprefixer:
+Nowdays, this problem has a rather elegant solution - an Autoprefixer:
 [github.com/postcss/autoprefixer](<http://github.com/postcss/autoprefixer>).

 You will simply write the CSS code as if all browsers could operate with
 standardized syntax – `transform: rotate(7.5deg)`.
 And because Autoprefixer
 happens to be a plugin for popular automation tools such as Grunt or Gulp, it
-will add all vendor prefixes to your code do automatically.
+will add all vendor prefixes to your code automatically.
+How cool is that?